BoevaLab/TFCox/README.md

 **Parameters
 - **X**  (array like, shape = (n_samples,n_features)) - Data Matrix

-This is the predict method, it takes an array of data and return the predicted hazard scores.
+This is the predict method, it takes an array of data and returns the predicted hazard scores.

 ### Variables

 - .beta_  gives the weight array of the model
-- .model_history_  gives the training loss and concordance after each training epoch.
+- .loss_history_  gives the training loss and concordance after each training epoch.

 ## Example usage

-Both a basic example and the code to run a nested shuffle split on TCGA data are included.
+Both an example on simulated data and the code to run a nested shuffle split on TCGA data are included.